 Frequently Asked Questions

-This ‘frequently asked questions’ section explains what causes snoring and sleep apnoea and nasal problems and how breathing retraining helps.
+This ‘frequently asked questions’ section explains connections between snoring, sleep apnoea and nasal problems, and how you breathe, and how breathing retraining may help.
 It is adapted from ‘Frequently asked questions” – p 215 of Relief from Snoring and Sleep Apnoea.

 Q: How could breathing retraining in the day work when snoring and apnoea are night-time problems?

 A: The way you breathe during sleep is a reflection of the way you breathe when awake.
 People who snore and have sleep apnoea invariably breathe incorrectly during the day as well as night.
 They have faulty breathing habits, and those habits can be changed.
 While breathing is automatic, you can also consciously vary it – you can practise breathing at the correct rate, rhythm and volume during the day, which resets the ‘drive to breathe’ centre in your brain, to deliver quieter, softer, more regular breathing at night.
 Sometimes on the first night!

 Q: Is breathing retraining any use when my nose is nearly always blocked?

 A: Yes.
 Noses are often ‘blocked’ as a result of irritation, dehydration, and inflammation – all side-effects of chronic over-breathing, the faulty breathing habit most often seen in snorers.
 When you learn to breathe correctly, airway irritation reduces.
 In twenty years of breathing retraining, I have rarely seen a nose that won’t, at least partially, clear within the first five minutes of changing a poor breathing pattern – not even smashed-up footballers’ noses.

 Q: I get panicky when I shut my mouth – is breathing retraining even possible for me?